AiratAroyewun/SQL-Skill/README.md

 # SQL-Skill
-This is to display my sql skills.
+A collection of my sample sql files to display my sql skills.